2022 Tipperary county hurling team season: Round 4 (v Cork 22 May)

 On Sunday 22 May, Tipperary played Cork, managed by Kieran Kingston in their fourth match of the Munster Championship at Semple Stadium.

 After three defeats Tipperary still had a chance of finishing in third place and qualifying for the All-Ireland series.
 They needed to beat Cork by seven points and also required Clare to beat Waterford by a minimum of eight points in the other game taking place at the same time to progress.

 Jason Forde and Dan McCormack returned to the Tipperary team replacing Paddy Cadell and Paul Flynn.

-The match was televised live on RTÉ 2 as part of the Sunday Game presented by Joanne Cantwell from with analysis by Liam Sheedy, Anthony Daly and Dónal Óg Cusack.
+The match was televised live on RTÉ 2 as part of the Sunday Game presented by Joanne Cantwell with analysis by Liam Sheedy, Anthony Daly and Dónal Óg Cusack.
 Commentary on the game was provided by Ger Canning.

 In dry conditions, Cork led by 2-14 to 1-9 at half-time, the Tipperary goal coming from Jake Morris inside the first minute of the game when after receiving a pass from Mark Kehoe he ran in to shoot low one handed past the advancing goalkeeper as Tipperary led by 1-3 to no score after five minutes.
 In the 11th minute, Mark Kehoe was fouled in the box by Robert Downey, Noel McGrath’s resulting penalty hit the post with the ball eventually reaching Cork's Alan Connolly at the other end of the pitch, he fired low to the right corner from the left to leave Tipperary with a one point lead on a score of 1-4 to 1-3.
 In the 15th minute Darragh Fitzgibbon drove the ball low past Barry Hogan from the left after an unchallenged solo run up the pitch to put Cork four points in front.

 In the 63rd minute Cork got a third goal from Tim O'Mahony with a shot along the ground after a low pass from the left to put Cork 15 points ahead.

 Alan Flynn was sent off for an off the ball incident with the hurley with ten minutes to go in the match with Cork running out winners by 3-30 to 1-24.

 With this defeat Tipperary finished in fourth place and failed to qualify for the All-Ireland series.